Tarbais Haricot Production

 lumps of soil) formed during the winter.

-Companion sowing beans and maize props
+Companion sowing haricots and maize props

 : this generally takes place on the same day, between 25 April